MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     > The specific response you receive may vary due to the nature of generative AI.

+    Hopefully, Copilot has provided some useful guidance.
+However if you have additional questions, you can just ask for more specific information.

 1. Return to the Copilot pane to ask Copilot the following question:

     ```
     How do I setup a new business in New York?
+Answer with a numbered list.
     ```

 1. Review the response and follow up with additional questions as needed.
 When you're happy with the response, use the **Copy** (&#128461;) icon under the response to copy it to the clipboard.
 Paste it into the Word document.
-Then select any text that provides a list of things to do when setting up a business in New York and use the Copilot icon (at the bottom of the selected text) to visualize the text as a table.
+Then select the text that provides a list of things to do when setting up a business in New York and use the Copilot icon (at the bottom of the selected text) to visualize the text as a table.

     ![Screenshot asking Copilot to visualize in a table format.](./media/generative-ai/copilot-rewrite-as-table.png)